M.A., San Francisco State University

 Prior to joining St. Thomas Law, Professor González worked as an attorney based in Oakland, California and taught at several local universities, including the Golden Gate University School of Law, San Francisco State University Department of Latina/Latino Studies and University of California, Berkeley Department of Ethnic Studies, where he was named a Chancellor’s Public Scholar, 2010-11, for his curricular innovation and scholarship about the history of San Francisco Bay Area legal advocacy organizations.

-In addition to chairing AALS Section on Poverty Law and serving as an officer of the board of directors of LatCrit, Inc., Professor González serves on the alumni advisory board of the Berkeley La Raza Law Journal, (where he previously served as an editor-in-chief) and affiliates with the Society of American Law Teachers, National Lawyers Guild, Law and Society Association, and Association of Law, Property and Society.
+In addition to serving the executive committee of the AALS Section on Poverty Law and as secretary on the board of directors of LatCrit, Inc., Professor González serves on the alumni advisory board of the Berkeley La Raza Law Journal, (where he previously served as an editor-in-chief) and affiliates with the Society of American Law Teachers, Law and Society Association, and Association of Law, Property and Society.

 His scholarship is available online under the scholarship tab of this page or via the Social Science Research Network, http://ssrn.com/author=853428